Makhan Singh (trade unionist): Indian independence movement

-From the end of the Second World War he participated in the Indian independence movement from Kenya, where he as jailed in Gujarat Jail.
+From the end of the Second World War he participated in the Indian independence movement from Kenya, where he was jailed in Gujarat Jail.
 He was freed after multiple fasts unto death.

 The Indian Trade Union was formed in 1934 and Makhan Singh elected its secretary not long after, in March 1935.
 Soon, Makhan Singh convinced his nearly 500 fellow unionists to change the name of their association to the Labour Trade Union of Kenya and open membership to all, regardless of race.
 Singh's action at both a basic, semantic level and a broader, organizational level signalled his intent to break free of the political and racial narrowness of daily life in colonial Kenya.
 To this end, biographer Nazmi Durrani says, the union published its handouts in Kiswahili besides Punjabi, Gujarati and Urdu.
 This encourages us to believe that Makhan Singh's inclusion of Africans in his trade union activities was not merely symbolic and that he was determined to reach out to as wide a swathe of subjugated races as possible.
 He was arrested in 1943 and in January 1945, he was set free.
 Wasting no time, he took up work as a sub-editor at Jang-i-Azadi, the weekly published by the Punjab Committee of the Communist Party.

 Kenya was a centre of Ghadr Party until 1947.
 Three Punjabis Bishan Singh of village Gakhal Jalandhar, Ganesh Das and Yog Raj Bali of Rawalpindi were summarily tried and hanged to death in public in December 1915 for possessing and distributing Ghadr.